-5. Unlock and pull connector straight from the base of the headlight halogen bulb.
+- 5. Unlock and pull connector straight from the base of the headlight halogen bulb. - 6.
+Twist connector on the side marker/turn signal/park light bulb 1/4 turn and remove connector and bulb from housing.

-- 6. Twist connector on turn signal/park light bulb $^{1}\!4$ turn and remove connector and bulb from housing. - 7.
-Remove housing from vehicle with headlight halogen bulb in housing. - 8.
+- 7. Remove housing from vehicle with headlight halogen bulb in housing. - 8.
 Twist the headlight halogen bulb $\frac{1}{4}$ turn and remove headlight bulb from the housing. - 9.
-Replace headlight or turn signal bulb.
+Replace headlight or side marker/turn signal/park light bulb.
 Do not touch the headlight halogen bulb. - 10.
 Reverse procedure for installation of bulbs and housing.